Introduction to Yoga

 Small group and one-on-one yoga sessions are geared towards addressing the needs of individuals, as opposed to making a general offering to a group.
 There is greater opportunity to ensure what is taught is received quicker and more completely with less chance for incorrect practice.
 Though it is more intense than larger group sessions, gains can be seen quicker.

-Individualized sessions take place following an in-depth intake, both structural/physical and internal/medical, to assess what is needed and which techniques and practices are most appropriate.
+Individualized sessions take place following an in-depth Chinese medical intake, to assess what is needed and which techniques and practices are most appropriate.
 Contact me to schedule an initial intake.

 Please see the schedule for small-group sessions.